 Consequently, assessed group work has been incorporated where it reflects the working practice in that professional area.
-However, whilst group working will be encouraged at Level 6 through the seminars to aid collaborative working and learning, in line with student feedback there will be no group assessments.
+However, there will be group assessment at level 6 only in the business simulation of the module BCAR600 Global Strategic Management.

-During your course, you will complete what are known as 'synoptic' assessments which will encourage you to appreciate and apply the full breadth and depth of your knowledge by drawing connections between what you have learnt on different modules.
-At Level 4, in 4BUSS001W Global Business Environment, you will draw together your knowledge to see the bigger picture of how businesses operate locally and globally.
-At Level 5, in 5MARK004W Developing Your Professional Brand, you will draw together, and reflect on your learning and skill development on the course and in your life experience.
+In each year of your Course, you will complete 'synoptic' assessments which will encourage you to appreciate and apply the full breadth and depth of your knowledge by drawing connections between what you have learnt on different modules.
+At Level 4, in BCAR400 Global Business Environment, you will draw together your knowledge to see the bigger picture of how businesses operate locally and globally.
+At Level 5, in BAMS501 Business Practice for Marketing 2, you will draw together, and reflect on, your learning and skill development on the course and in your life experience.
+At Level 6, in BCAR600 Global Strategic Management, you will integrate and apply your accumulated knowledge from all areas of your degree through a business simulation.